 - Thermal carafe — no burnt coffee

-- No milk frothing
+- No milk frother or espresso capability

-7. Wonderchef Regalia Espresso Machine — Best Mid-Range Home Espresso
+6. Wonderchef Regalia Espresso Machine — Best Mid-Range Home Espresso

 ₹19,997 · Espresso · 20 bar